 3 tsp tomato paste

 ½ – 1 tsp honey

-1. Fry onion and garlic with oil until softened, add the tomatoes and herbs.
+1. Fry onion and garlic with oil until softened, add the tomatoes and fresh herbs, sugar and salt.
 Cook until the tomatoes have broken down and most of the liquid has evaporated (around 20min).
 Set aside to cool.

 2, Meanwhile thaw the crab meat if frozen and drain excess liquid.